Chain of Flow: ECG-Conditioned 4D Cardiac Cine Generation from Patient-Specific Anatomical Anchor: EXPERIMENTS AND RESULTS

 \subsubsection{Slice-wise analysis}

-\normalcolor To test generalisation across slice positions, we conduct a slice-wise evaluation over the full short-axis stack of generated 4D volumes.
-For each subject, we evaluate two key cardiac phases—end-diastole (ED) and end-systole (ES)—and compute segmentation-based metrics between the generated and reference masks for the left ventricular cavity, right ventricular cavity, and myocardium.
+\normalcolor With the main benchmark now established through Table~\ref{tab:sota_compare_compact}, Table~\ref{tab:downstream_seg}, and Fig.~\ref{fig:radar}, we next use more fine-grained analyses to test whether the generated cine remains stable at the image-quality and boundary-readout level.
+We begin with a slice-wise evaluation over the full short-axis stack of generated 4D volumes.
+For each subject, we evaluate two key cardiac phases—end-diastole (ED) and end-systole (ES)—and compute anatomical agreement metrics between the rebuilt labels from the real and generated cine sequences for the left ventricular cavity, right ventricular cavity, and myocardium under the independent automatic evaluator.
 We adopt a data-driven anatomical grouping strategy based on myocardium coverage.
 We compute the myocardium area for each short-axis slice and identify the slice with maximal myocardium area as the anatomical centre.
 Slices with negligible myocardium presence are excluded by thresholding their area to at least $25\%$ of the peak value.
 These slices are then ordered along the basal–apical axis and indexed by their relative slice rank.
-For each valid slice rank, structure, and phase (ED/ES), we compute Dice, IoU, and 95th-percentile Hausdorff distance (HD95).
+For each valid slice rank, structure, and phase (ED/ES), we compute Dice, IoU, and HD95.
 Dice and IoU are evaluated on a per-slice basis, while HD95 is computed in 2D using the original in-plane spatial resolution from the CMR header.
-Metrics are aggregated across subjects to obtain mean performance profiles as a function of slice rank, which are visualised using slice-wise heatmaps for ED and ES (Fig.~\ref{fig:slice_hotmap}). \model{} maintains stable segmentation accuracy not only at mid–ventricular slices but also toward basal and apical regions, for both cavities and myocardium.
+Metrics are aggregated across subjects to obtain mean performance profiles as a function of slice rank, which are visualised using slice-wise heatmaps for ED and ES (Fig.~\ref{fig:slice_hotmap}).
+These ED/ES profiles show that boundary agreement remains well preserved across LV, RV, and myocardium from basal to apical slices, with support from all three readouts: Dice, IoU, and HD95.